Hosena station: 1990–2000

 With the end of the GDR and the onset of economic and political change, the rapid development of the station came to a halt.
 The decline in population growth led to cuts and changes in traffic flows.
 On 23 May 1998, the passenger rail services on the Hosena–Kamenz section, which are the responsibly of the Verkehrsverbund Oberelbe (Upper Elbe Transport Association), were abandoned.

 Since 2000

 More closures and changes followed.
 Passenger rail services on the Hosena–Senftenberg section were abandoned on 10 October 2005.
 Nevertheless, in later years the Regional-Express service between Stralsund and Hoyerswerda and the Regionalbahn between Berlin-Schöneweide and Hoyerswerda route resumed.
-As a result of several construction projects in the area of the Verkehrsverbund Berlin-Brandenburg (Berlin-Brandenburg Transport Association), there was again a temporary suspension of the passenger service between Hosena and Senftenberg at the timetable change in December 2011.
+With the timetable change on 15 December 2013, the former line RE 11 was integrated into the S-Bahn Mitteldeutschland network as line S4.
+With the timetable change in December 2022, line S4 was shortened to end at Falkenberg (Elster) and replaced by the new Regional-Express line RE11 (Leipzig–Hoyerswerda).

 Rail services

-In the 2016 timetable the following services stop at Hosena station:
+In the 2024 timetable the following services stop at Hosena station:

 At the timetable change on 15 December 2013, the previous RE 11 service was integrated in the network of the Mitteldeutschland S-Bahn as line S 4.